Get

 10. Try a New Food

 Consider trialing a new cat diet that helps to minimize Fel d 1.
 Research has shown that a certain food can neutralize Fel d 1 production by cats eating the diet.
-Speak with your vet to investigate if this is an option for you and your cat.
+Speak with a vet to investigate if this is an option for you and your cat.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Conclusion